-On April 5, the House Committee on Taxation added a provision that otherwise would sunset the revenue diversion after ten years.
-On April 28, the House Committee of the Whole removed this ten-year sunset provision.
+On April 5, the House Committee added the provision that otherwise would sunset the revenue diversion after ten years.

 According to the fiscal note prepared by the Division of the Budget on the bill, as introduced, the Department of Revenue indicates enactment of the bill would be expected to divert \$350,000 per year in state sales tax collections beginning in FY 2019.
 Of this amount, \$293,461 would represent a reduction in SGF receipts and \$56,539 would represent a reduction in SHF receipts.
-Transfers from the SGF would also be reduced by \$100,000 for FY 2019, relative to the amount reflected in The FY 2019 Governor's Budget Report.
+Transfers from the SGF also would be reduced by \$100,000 for FY 2019, relative to the amount reflected in The FY 2019 Governor's Budget Report.
 The net impact on the SGF would be a reduction of \$193,461 in receipts.
-The SFCIF would have a net increase of an identical amount under the Senate Committee on Assessment and Taxation amendment.
+The SFCIF would have a net increase of an identical amount under the Senate Assessment and Taxation Committee amendment.
 Any fiscal effect associated with enactment of the bill is not reflected in The FY 2019 Governor's Budget Report.